Currently the Live Edit functionality is supported only for Google Chrome and only during a debugging session.

 The JetBrains Chrome Extension is installed in your Chrome browser.

 The extension is installed when you first initiate a debugging session and follow the dedicated link provided by WebStorm.
-You can also install the extension yourself at For details, see Using JetBrains Chrome Extension and http://confluence.jetbrains.com/display/WI/How+to+install+Chrome+extension.
+For details, see Using JetBrains Chrome Extension and http://confluence.jetbrains.com/display/WI/How+to+install+Chrome+extension.

 - Although Live Editing is supported only in the debug mode, it is convenient to activate it in advance so the functionality is available immediately as soon as you start a debugging session.
 To activate the Live Edit, do one of the following: